 Salaries expense definition

-Salaries expense is the fixed pay earned by employees.
+Salaries expense is a general ledger account in which is stored the cost of the salaries earned by employees.
 The expense represents the cost of non-hourly labor for a business.
 It is frequently subdivided into a salaries expense account for individual departments, such as:

 • Salaries expense - accounting department